 Woodworking operations venting a sanding process if the exhaust flow rate is greater than or equal to 750 cfm³.

-Woodworking operations venting a non-sanding processes (sawing, carving, drilling, routing, etc.) vented to a cyclone require a permit if the exhaust flow rate 6,075 cfm³.
+Woodworking operations venting a non-sanding processes (sawing, carving, drilling, routing, etc.) to a cyclone require a permit if the exhaust flow rate is 6,075 cfm³ or more.

-Woodworking operations venting a combined processes vented to a common cyclone require a permit if exhaust flow rate 3,400 cfm³.
+Woodworking operations venting combined processes to a common cyclone require a permit if the exhaust flow rate is 3,400 cfm³ or more.